ankschoubey/old-blog/_posts/2022-10-25-dealing-with-health-problems.md

 Ask your doctor why you are taking each med.

-You can also Google it.
+You can also Google it. or look at sites like [apollo pharmacy]

+For example this is the tablet I was taking: [Afdura Tablet 10- Apollo Pharmacy](https://www.apollopharmacy.in/medicine/afdura-tablet)

 Some meds have side effects.